 Cattle rustling is the IDEAL USE CASE for the AERIAL and MOBILITY ADVANTAGES drones provide.
-Stock theft tends to happen in more remote areas where access and monitoring is more difficult for terrestrial based operations, whether by foot or vehicle and line of sight could be obscured by obstacles.
+Stock theft happens in more remote areas where access and monitoring is more difficult for terrestrial based operations.
+Here obstacles can obscure line of sight, whether by foot or vehicle and line of sight.
 It is a worldwide problem but in particular in Latin America in countries such as Brazil and Uruguay.

 Cattle production in Latin America.

 Brazil was the largest beef exporter in the world in 2020.
 Followed by Australia, the United States, India and Argentina.

 Cattle Rustling or Stock Theft

 Cattle rustling is no longer a form of rural petty theft or a cultural practice but has become fully fledged organized crime committed by international drug cartels and criminal networks.
 Typically, 10 – 60 heads of cattle stolen per incident which, at about $2500 per head, equates to $25000 – $150,000 per incident.
 Well worth investing for.

 “Traditionally, small-scale stock theft was a way of balancing community wealth and power, but crime and capitalism have commercialized this practice, making it a significant economic threat worldwide.”